Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

 - different teaching methods and learning styles

-- behavioural management techniques, such as calming an angry child
+- behavioural management techniques, such as ways to calm an angry child

 - child learning and development